Product Center

 CCD camera-based Selecta G (Optional)

-The system primarily detects foreign materials adhering to bottle walls, such as transparent tape, cigarette ash, etc.
+This function mainly detects foreign objects attached to bottle walls, such as adhesive tape, cigarette ash and other contaminants.

 Outer Sidewall Inspection Features: